• Skip to primary navigation

 Italian zeppole with pastry cream and wild cherries.

-• I highly recommend using a kitchen scale, this is one of those recipe where the ingredients amount need to be precise.
+• I recommend using a kitchen scale, this is one of those recipes where the amount of the ingredients needs to be precise.

 • Cut the butter into small cubes, and make sure it's melted before the water starts to boil.